 Any site that deals with secure information should definitely be using HTTPS.
 Even sites that do not deal specifically with sensitive data, however, can still benefit from HTTPS.

-Google itself has been one of the biggest advocates in Search of the universal applicability of HTTPS.
+Google itself has been one of the biggest advocates in secure search of the universal applicability of HTTPS.
 Speaking at BrightEdge's Share16, Thao Tran, Global Product Partnerships at Google, stated that HTTPS, "and making sure your site is secure is an imperative...
 The future of the web is a secure one, so make sure people in your organization understand HTTPS, and it should be on the roadmap."

-The endorsement from Google and the consesus from SEO authorities that you should migrate your site to HTTPS now, if you haven't already, isn't just another SEO flavor-of-the-month novelty.
+The endorsement from Google and the consensus from SEO authorities that you should migrate your site to HTTPS now, if you haven't already, isn't just another SEO flavor-of-the-month novelty.
 The security risks associated with HTTP are real and have potentially severe consequences, especially if you are in ecommerce, finance, deliver some kind of SaaS solution, or have any other business model that involves handling sensitive customer data over the internet.
 Most notably, HTTP has the potential for an internet service provider -- or another outsider actor -- to actually tamper with pages that your site visitors navigate to, including changing content or removing elements from the page.
 In the case of ISPs this is sometimes used to insert advertisements or behavioral tracking cookies for advertisements, but can be put to far more nefarious uses in the hands of other parties.

+In short, HTTPS is safer.
 A 1999 memo from the World Wide Web Consortium, an international web community run by Jeffrey Jaffe and Tim Berners-Lee, inventor of the World Wide Web, documented a number of different security considerations and potential attack vectors associated with HTTP/1.1:

 - Leakage of personal information: Ideally sites should provide an interface that allows users to control the level of disclosure on the personal information they enter on the site, but this isn't always the case and leaves end users dependent on the design whims of the webmaster